Daniel-KM/Omeka-S-module-UpgradeFromOmekaClassic/README.md

 Furthermore, it adds a route for old urls `items/show/#id` to the new format `item/#id` and redirects them to the items of the specified site of Omeka S.

+If the theme was not upgraded, this module is useless.

 For more information about the upgrade, see [Upgrade to Omeka Semantic].
+See a full list of [modules] and [themes] for Omeka S.

 Omeka S is still in a beta phase, but it can be already used for common sites.